opnfv/fds/docs/scenarios/os-odl-fdio-dvr-noha/scenario.description.rst

 with each other, the following diagram shows how the example of creating a vhost-user port on VPP through Openstack Neutron:

+TODO: Add LISP components to diagram

 .. image:: FDS-simple-callflow.png

 DHCP Packet Flow
 ================

+DHCP traffic from a VM first arrives at vhost-user port in VPP, which is configured as unnumbered with ip of loopback interface (which corresponds with tenant interface port) for the VRF where the VM resides.
+DHCP proxy is configured to relay DHCP packets to the DHCP server created by neutron-dhcp-agent running on the node where the VM was created.
+DHCP relay sets the destination ip to the ip of the DHCP server and source ip to the loopback ip.
+Opendaylight configures a route for the DHCP server, sending packets to the tap port which is connected to the DHCP namespace.

 East-West Packet Flow
 =====================